-This technical report presents a detailed analysis of the vibration impacts potentially generated by the alternatives being studied for the Baltimore and Potomac (B&P) Tunnel Project.
-This technical report has been prepared in support of the Environmental Impact Statement (EIS) being prepared by the Federal Railroad Administration (FRA), in coordination with the Maryland Department of Transportation (MDOT).
+This technical report presents a detailed analysis of the vibration impacts potentially generated by the alternatives being studied for the Baltimore and Potomac (B&P) Tunnel Project ("Project").
+This technical report has been prepared in support of the Environmental Impact Statement (EIS)2 and was prepared by the Federal Railroad Administration (FRA),3 in coordination with the Maryland Department of Transportation (MDOT).4

-The project Study Area surrounds the existing 1.4-mile B&P Tunnel in the west-central portion of Baltimore City and includes Amtrak's Northeast Corridor (NEC) between Penn Station to the north and the Gwynns Falls Bridge to the south, as illustrated in Figure 1.
+The Project Study Area surrounds the existing 1.4-mile B&P Tunnel in the west-central portion of Baltimore City and includes Amtrak's Northeast Corridor (NEC) between Penn Station to the north and the Gwynns Falls Bridge to the south, as illustrated in Figure 1.